 A little bit about this blog

 In mid-2015, I attended a talk on the Business of Food Blogging, and managed to speak with one of the guest speakers that night, Bella Jakubiak, 2011 My Kitchen Rules Australia Winner alongside her sister Sammy.
-From our short discussion, Bella raised an interesting point after I told her that my recipes were all over the place, and she said that yes, everyone out there loves food, so what can I do to separate myself from the many food bloggers out there?
+From our short discussion, Bella raised an interesting point after I told her that my recipes were all over the place.
+She said that yes, everyone out there loves food, but what can I do to separate myself from the many food bloggers out there?
 What’s my niche?
-If you had been following Amcarmen’s Kitchen from the very beginning, you’d know that my blog had no clear sense of direction, and it wasn’t well taken care for for the first year it was up an running.
+Bella is of Polish heritage which is the source of her inspiration for her cooking – showcasing both traditional and reinvented Polish cuisine in Australia.

-I am a third culture kid, I grew up outside of my home country, but indulged in food from home, as well as the vast food culture in Brunei.
+I am a third culture kid.
+I grew up outside of my home country, but indulged in food from home, as well as the vast food culture in Brunei.
 I studied in Australia, which is highly multicultural in both race and food offered.
 This is why I know a lot of dishes outside my roots and why I am always interested in learning new dishes from different cultures.
 And thus, Amcarmen’s Kitchen is back as ‘The Third Culture Foodie’.

-This blog will predominantly feature recipes of my home cooked meals – ranging from my roots, Filipino food, to all sorts of Asian Cuisines such as Chinese, Thai, Vietnamese, etc. and of course Italian and Western Cuisines.
+Amcarmen’s Kitchen: The Third Culture Foodie, will predominantly feature recipes of my home cooked meals – ranging from my roots, Filipino food, to all sorts of Asian Cuisines such as Chinese, Thai, Vietnamese, etc. and of course Italian and Western Cuisines.
 I would really want to expand my horizons and experience/learn to cook more European and Middle-Eastern Cuisines.
 My blog will also feature photographs and reviews of cafés and restaurants from my travels.

 – Ally xx